Small Business Coronavirus Pandemic Advice

 Businesses are finding themselves in an unprecedented situation with regards to the coronavirus pandemic.
 The inevitable economic recession is hard to anticipate due to the nature of this particular virus and we’re not yet sure when we’ll be back to ‘business as usual’.
 That’s why it’s so important to plan for your business’ short, medium and long term survival at this time.

-Many small, independent businesses have been forced to close temporarily and must access the Government’s support schemes to stay afloat, in addition many staff have been furloughed too.
+Many small, independent businesses have been forced to close temporarily and must access the Government’s support schemes to stay afloat, in addition many staff have been furloughed or part furloughed too.
 Even if you’re a business director and have furloughed yourself you are still allowed to carry out essential business administrative activities.
 This includes conducting business with your accounting team who may be able to suggest specific financial methods to help your business at this time.

 We’re receiving updates and refinements to the support on offer on a daily basis and our team are hard at work taking calls and emails from our clients.
 Please do keep in contact with us so we can assist you in whatever way possible.

 Understandably many small businesses have the same concerns right now, you may find some of the answers you’re looking for on this page – but please feel free to contact us for specific guidance.

 A step-by-step guide to furloughing employees and claiming CJRS grants from the government.

 Read all of the information on the latest grants offered to businesses negatively effected by the coronavirus pandemic.

 On the 19th March the government announced two grants that would be applicable to certain small businesses: